Modeling and Correcting Bias in Sequential Evaluation: Theoretical results

 The above intuition already suggests that the result of Corollary~\ref{cor:ls_ub_uniform_prior} ought to be optimal in some sense, and this brings us to our next theoretical result: a lower bound on the Spearman's footrule error.
 For this lower bound, we consider the class of estimators $\estinvperm:\reals^\numitems\rightarrow \setperms_\numitems$ that take as input the scores $\report\in \reals^\numitems$ of the $\numitems$ items, and output an estimated ranking of the $\numitems$ items. \begin{theorem} There exist strictly positive universal constants $(\const, \Const, \noiseunifparam_0)$ such that the following is true.
 Suppose the true ranking $\invpermtrue$ is sampled uniformly at random from the set of all rankings $\setperms_\numitems$.
 Suppose the noise terms $\{\noise_\pos\}_{\pos\in [\numitems]}$ are sampled i.i.d. as $\noise_\pos\sample\uniform[-\noiseunifparam, \noiseunifparam]$.
 Then for all $\noiseunifparam < \noiseunifparam_0$ and all $\numitems\ge \frac{\Const}{\noiseunifparam}$, the expected Spearman's footrule error over the class of all estimators is lower bounded as

-where the expectation is taken over the uniform prior on $\invpermtrue$, the uniform noise $\{\noise_\pos\}_{\pos=1}^\numitems$, and potential randomness in the estimator $\estinvperm$. \end{theorem} The proof of this theorem is provided in Section~\ref{sec:proof_thm_lb_sf}.
+where the expectation is taken over the uniform prior on $\invpermtrue$, the uniform noise $\{\noise_\pos\}_{\pos=1}^\numitems$, and potential randomness in the estimator $\estinvperm$. \end{theorem} The proof of this theorem is provided in \Cref{sec:proof_thm_lb_sf}.
+In the proof, we use inversion vectors (see Appendix \cref{sec:proof_notation} for the formal definition) to show that it suffices to lower bound the error in estimating the relative rank $\estrankrel_\pos$ at each timestep~\citep{knuth1998art}.
+A lower bound on the error incurred by the relative rank $\estrankrel_\pos$ is derived by viewing the score $\report_\pos$ as a noisy observation of the true relative rank $\rankreltrue$ in the model~\eqref{eq:model_parametric}.
 A few comments are in order.
 First, note that the condition $\numitems\ge \frac{\Const}{\noiseunifparam}$ is necessary, because when $(\numitems+1)\noiseunifparam<0.5$, namely when $\numitems+1 < \frac{0.5}{\noiseunifparam}$, it can be verified using the parametric model~\eqref{eq:model_parametric} that the least squares estimator incurs an error of $0$.
 Second, and as alluded to earlier, the intuition for this lower bound is that each item deviates on an order of $n\noiseunifparam$ positions with respect to its true position, and the error is summed up over timesteps.
 However, similarly to the upper bound for the least squares estimator, the challenge of formalizing this intuition is to handle the sequential setting, and to show that insertion algorithms cannot leverage the dependencies between different timesteps to reduce the error.
 Finally, we emphasize that this result is an information-theoretic lower bound that holds unconditionally for all possible estimators.

-Having provided bounds on the Spearman's footrule error of our estimator and established their optimality among the insertion algorithms, we now present theoretical results on the entry-wise error. \begin{theorem} There exists a universal positive constant $\Const > 0$ such that the following is true.
+Having provided bounds on the Spearman's footrule error of our estimator and established their optimality among the insertion algorithms, we now present theoretical results on the entry-wise absolute error. \begin{theorem} There exists a universal positive constant $\Const > 0$ such that the following is true.
 Suppose the true ranking $\invpermtrue$ is sampled uniformly at random from the set of all rankings $\setperms_\numitems$.
 Suppose the noise terms $\{\noise_\pos\}_{\pos\in [\numitems]}$ are bounded as $\noise_\pos\in [-\noiseunifparam, \noiseunifparam]$.
-Then the expected entry-wise error of the least squares estimator is bounded as
+Then the expected entry-wise absolute error of the least squares estimator is bounded as